uk-gov-mirror/nhsdigital.dos-integration/README.md

 ### Remove deployment with commit tag

-You can remove a dev deployment using a single command to create a tag which then runs an AWS CodeBuild project that will remove that environment
+You can remove a dev deployment using a single command to create a tag which then starts an AWS CodeBuild project that will remove that environment

     make tag-commit-to-destroy-environment ENVIRONMENT=[environment to destroy] COMMIT=[short commit hash] e.g. make tag-commit-to-destroy-environment ENVIRONMENT=ds-363 COMMIT=2bc43dd // This destroys the ds-363 dev environment